 I was born and lived in Toronto, Ontario (Canada) for over 23 years.
 More specifically, I was located in the eastern region of Scarborough.
-I graduate from the University of Toronto Scarborough Campus (UTSC) in 2013 after completing degrees in Neuroscience and Psychology.
+I graduated from the University of Toronto Scarborough Campus (UTSC) in 2013 after completing degrees in Neuroscience and Psychology.
 During my time at UTSC, I was a research assistant and lab manager for Dr. Michael Inzlicht’s Toronto Laboratory for Social Neuroscience and Dr. Elizabeth Page-Gould’s Embodied Social Cognition Lab.

 After completing my undergraduate studies, I re-located to Iowa City to attend the University of Iowa.
 Working with Dr. Daryl Cameron, I obtained my Master’s degree in Psychology, branching together my interests in morality, self-regulation, empathy, and social neuroscience.
 I was a participant of the NIH-funded T32 training program, through which I was able to rotate in Dr. Daniel Tranel’s Neuropsychology Lab and Dr. Jan Wessel’s Cognitive Neurology Lab.
 Both opportunities provided me with experience with the Iowa Lesion Patient Registry as well as EEG methods.

 I am currently located in State College, Pennsylvania where I attend Penn State University for my doctoral degree.
-Outside of my research I enjoy being a gym rat, playing competitive basketball and volleyball, and engaging in the occasional binge watching of Family Guy and The Simpsons.
+Outside of my research, I enjoy being a gym rat, playing competitive basketball and volleyball, and engaging in the occasional binge-watching of Family Guy and The Simpsons.

 I broadly examine why prosocial responses (e.g., charitable donation) often appear disproportional to the magnitude of the suffering of victims.
 For instance, in response to mass suffering, people often appear to respond with less pro-sociality compared to when there are fewer victims, or even just one known victim (i.e., the identifiable victim effect).
 One reason why this may be the case is if the emotional responses associated with wanting to respond to social inequalities (i.e., empathy, compassion, outrage) decrease in response to this suffering, seen through such phenomena as the collapse of compassion or compassion fade.